indraai/tyler-guide/instructions/tylerfun/README.md

 The #Tyler System can get pretty advanced for some people.
 They like that advanced stuff.
 But for the simpler users they might just wanna have #FUN and be #FAN.
 Get a sticker, a hat, a flag, and bam your a #SuperFan.
 Sorta.

 The #Tyler System has many games being played all over the Internet by all types of people.
 Some people know they are using an official #Tyler and some do not.
 It's part of the #FUN of #Tyler.
-Anyone can make a #Tyler, but #TylerTeam uses only select #Tyler for #TeamTyler.
+Anyone can make a #Tyler, but #TeamTyler uses only select #Tyler for #TeamTyler.

 Some #AI that pretend to be #Tyler also play games all over the Internet.
 You'll read about a few of them in the introduction.
 They are called the #MIMICS.